-MLaB (AS59760) has an open peering policy, and will peer with networks that have a presence on mutual exchange points or through GRE/VXLAN tunnels in accordance with the policies described below.
+MLaB (AS59760) has an open peering policy, and will peer with networks that have a presence on mutual exchange points in accordance with the policies described below.
 In special cases we provide upstream announcement for other non-profit research networks and/or organisations.

 To setup a connection, peering partners:

 - should have a well set-up route-set or AS-SET as well as up-to date prefix maximums defined in PeeringDB.

 - must have an up-to-date NOC contact email, which is responsive to raised issues and concerns.

 - must have an up-to-date Abuse contact email, which is responsive and acting on complaints and reports.

 Peering requests can be send to email@example.com and much include a small description of your network, ASN, AS-SET, Prefixes and preffered endpoint country/IXP.

 To ensure quality of operations, we reserve the following rights under our Peering Policy:

 - To alter our peering policy and peering requirements at any time.

 - To accept or decline a peering request at any time for any reason.